How to Make a Sawtooth Star Quilt Block

 Block Details

 I used fabrics from my scrap bin for this block.
-I know that they are no longer avaialbe to purchase but I feel it is too wasteful not to sew with fabric I already have just becuase you can not buy it.
-There are always SO many cute fabrics for sale, you should be able to find something that you love!
+I know they are no longer available to purchase, but I feel it is too wasteful not to sew with the fabric I already have just because you can not buy it.
+There are always SO many cute fabrics for sale; you should be able to find something that you love!

 Twelve Inch Sawtooth Star Quilt Block Pattern